Annubis45/AXASESCTF2020/Web/readme.md

 ## Writeup

 I didn't managed to end this challenge.
-A frind gave me a tips after the end of the CTF.
+A friend gave me a tip after the end of the CTF.

 First we can see that that is again a JWT forgery challenge.
 We quicly understant that we need to craft a jwt with a admin perms.